cjules0609/VegasAfterglow/README.md

 - **C++ API Reference**: Detailed documentation of C++ classes and functions
 - **Contributing Guide**: Information for developers who wish to contribute

-The documentation is regularly updated with the latest features and improvements (NOT officially released).
+The documentation is regularly updated with the latest features and improvements (not yet officially released).

+For a complete history of changes and new features, see our [**Changelog**](CHANGELOG.md).

 ---